wulymammoth/dotfiles/README.md

 - [wezterm](https://wezfurlong.org/wezterm/) : A GPU-accelerated cross-platform terminal emulator and multiplexer written by @wez and implemented in Rust
 - [zoxide](https://github.com/ajeetdsouza/zoxide) : a faster way to navigate the filesystem

-other utilities and applications can be found in the (./homebrew/Brewfile)
+other utilities and applications can be found in my [Brewfile](./homebrew/Brewfile)
 - installation: `bundle install && brew bundle`
 - help: `brew bundle --help`